Bec Drozdoff (@littlemissbright)

 Never in my teaching career did I imagine I would have boys asking me to stay in at recess to complete their writing!

-My class began our first day of 2019 with Paper Fights, and from that moment, my students were hooked.
+My class began our first day of Term 1 with Paper Fights, and from that moment, my students were hooked.
 Throughout Term 1, my planning involved a similar sequence that was shared at the PD.
 I began with Step 5: Show, Don’t Tell and showed my students the importance of brainstorming all the sensory moments that come with a point of action.

 After using the Seven Steps tips and resources, I was amazed to see how quickly my students discovered an enjoyment and taste for generating their own ideas.
 Students were approaching me with images, lines from movies and books, as well as sticky situations that could be used for daily writing activities.